DataDog/browser-sdk/packages/rum/README.md

 ### Browser and Session Replay sampling configuration

-When a user first access your application and a new session is created, it can be either tracked as:
+When new session is created, it can be either tracked as:

 - [**Browser RUM**][11]: **Only** _Sessions_, _Views_, _Actions_, and _Errors_ are collected.
 Calls to `startSessionReplayRecording()` are ignored.
 - [**Session Replay RUM**][11]: Everything from Browser RUM plus _Resources_, _Long Tasks_, and _Replay_ recordings are collected.
 A call to `startSessionReplayRecording()` is needed to collect _Replay_ recordings.